 Clean Water Wash

-This dishwasher has a microfiltration system which removes food particles throughout the entire wash and rinse cycles.
+This dishwasher has a microfiltration system that removes food particles throughout the entire wash and rinse cycles.
 This ensures the water washing your dishes is always as clean as possible on all three racks.

 ProWash™ Cycle